videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/ios-sdk.md

   - mac sdk
 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
-slug: installation-ios
+slug: ios-sdk
 ---

-# Getting Started - iOS SDK
+# Getting Started - IOS SDK

-iOS SDK is natively written SDK using Swift.
+IOS SDK is natively written SDK using Swift.
 It is compatible with both Objective-C and Swift.

-## Install an iOS SDK
+## Install an IOS SDK

 The easiest way to get started is by installing the sdk in your app.